 Casual vs Competitive Play

-Whether you’re playing for fun or for keeps makes a clear difference:
+Whether you’re playing for fun or for keeps makes a clear difference to how long a round of golf lasts:

 Clarify in advance whether you’re in “fun” or “competition” mode, as the pace expectations will differ.